raman325/ha-zoom-automation/README.md

 5. Enter the following `Redirect URL for OAuth`: `<BASE_HA_URL>/auth/external/callback` (replace `<BASE_HA_URL>` with the URL you use to access Home Assistant, e.g. `https://ha.example.com`)
 6. Enter your `<BASE_HA_URL>` in the `Whitelist URL` section, then hit `Continue`.
 7. The `App Name` should already be filled out.
 A `Short Description` and `Long Description` are required, but since this app is only for you, it doesn't matter what you enter here.
 Click `Continue` once you are done.
+8. Make note of the `Verification Token` on the `Feature` page as you will need it for your configuration later.
-8. Enable `Event Subscriptions` and click on `Add new event subscriptions`.
+9. Enable `Event Subscriptions` and click on `Add new event subscriptions`.
-9. Enter a name for this subscription (does not matter).
+10. Enter a name for this subscription (does not matter).
-10. Your `Event notification endpoint URL` should be set to `<BASE_HA_URL>/api/webhook/<WEBHOOK_ID>`.
-Use any ID that you already aren't using in your Home Assistant instance.
-I generated mine using a [GUID Generator](https://www.guidgenerator.com/).
-Remember this ID for later.
+11. Your `Event notification endpoint URL` should be set to `<BASE_HA_URL>/api/zoom_automation`.
-11. Now click on `Add events`.
+12. Now click on `Add events`.
 From this menu, you can choose what events you want to subscribe to.
 To use the `binary_sensor` provided by the integration, you would go to the `User Activity` event type and check the box next to `User's presence status has been updated`.
 If you want to get more details about when you start a meeting, add `Start Meeting` under `Meeting`.
-12. Once you are done, click `Done`, then `Save` the subscription before hitting `Continue`.
+13. Once you are done, click `Done`, then `Save` the subscription before hitting `Continue`.
-13. The `Scopes` section should already be updated to the permissions the app would need for the events you selected earlier.
+14. The `Scopes` section should already be updated to the permissions the app would need for the events you selected earlier.
 Click `Continue`.
-14. You are now ready to configure Home Assistant!
+15. You are now ready to configure Home Assistant!

 ### Configure HomeAssistant